JosefUtbult/obsidian-import-crawler/README.md

 - [ ] Make path handling better (aka not only linux paths)
 - [ ] Figure out a way to make changes in the target file cary over to the source files
 - [ ] Add optionality for running the crawler on file changes
+- [ ] Allow imports with the file ending .md in them

 ## Contributing